Blog Posts

 Sentarum Lake kapuas

-Some of the wildlife you can meet here are: orangutans, proboscis monkeys and crocodiles, or you can also spot pheasants and herons.
+Some of the wildlife you can meet here are orangutans, proboscis monkeys, and crocodiles, or you can also spot pheasants and herons.
 Several indigenous Borneo groups also live in the park so you can visit their camps and see how people have lived on this island for centuries.

 Kakaban Island

 Kakaban Island is one of the most famous in Borneo with a magnificent lake in the middle of the island.
-The lake is full of beautiful though non-poisonous jellyfish, which means you, can swim with them and see this amazing natural sight up closely.
+The lake is full of beautiful though non-poisonous jellyfish, which means you, can swim with them and see this amazing natural sight up close.

 Kutai National Park